Modeling longitudinal data using matrix completion: Modeling sparse longitudinal processes using matrix completion

 for some parameter $\lambda > 0$.

+From the practical standpoint, low-rank representation corresponds to describing curves in a basis comprised of only a few functions which are the best functions for obtaining low reconstruction errors.
+In Figure \ref{fig:data-components} we illustrate two functions for describing processes introduced in Section \ref{s:motivation} and Figure \ref{fig:motivation}.
+Such low-dimensional representation of processes can also be used for clustering based on the type of their progression as we discuss in the data study (Section~\ref{s:data-study}).

-\citet{cai2010singular} propose a first-order singular value thresholding algorithm (SVT), for solving a general class of problems involving a nuclear norm penalty and a linear form of $Y$, which includes \eqref{eq:rank-restricted}.
+\eqref{eq:rank-restricted}, \citet{cai2010singular} propose a first-order singular value thresholding algorithm (SVT), for solving a general class of problems involving a nuclear norm penalty and a linear form of $Y$, which includes \eqref{eq:rank-restricted}.
 Their algorithm can handle large datasets and has strong guarantees on convergence, but it requires tuning the step size parameter, which can greatly influence performance.
 This limitation was addressed by \citet{ma2011fixed,mazumder2010spectral,hastie2015matrix} who introduced iterative procedures which do not depend on such tuning.
-Moreover, \citet{hardt2014fast,chen2015fast} propose methods for the non-convex problem and \citet{ge2016matrix} argue that the non-convex problem has no spurious local minima.
+Moreover, \citet{hardt2014fast,chen2015fast} propose methods for the non-convex problem. \citet{ge2016matrix} argue that the positive semidefinite matrix completion problem\tr{, where the target matrix is approximated with a positive semidefinite matrix,} has no spurious local minima\tr{, i.e. all local minima must also be global}.

-In the last decade, the machine learning and statistical learning communities have introduced multiple algorithms for matrix completion.
+In the last decade, machine learning and statistical learning communities have introduced multiple algorithms for matrix completion.
 Many of them are suitable for solving \eqref{eq:rank-restricted}.
-However, in this article we focus on analyzing the benefits of framing the trajectory prediction problem \eqref{eq:direct-individual} in the matrix completion framework, rather than on benchmarking existing solutions.
+However, in this article we focus on analyzing the benefits of framing the trajectory prediction problem \eqref{eq:direct-individual} in the matrix completion framework, rather than on benchmarking possible solutions.

-We argue that the matrix formulation \eqref{eq:rank-restricted} has two key advantages over the probabilistic approach (Section \ref{ss:reduced-rank}).
-First, the problem \eqref{eq:rank-restricted} does not impose any assumption on the distribution of $W$ or the distribution of the noise.
-This property is particularly important whenever the data does not follow the normal distribution.
-We further describe links between the matrix factorization and low-rank mixed-effect models in Section~\ref{s:the-link}.
-Second, the simple formulation of \eqref{eq:rank-restricted} allows us to generalize this model to the multivariate or regression setting as we discuss in Section \ref{s:multivariate}.